Insurance and Billing

 Eye Doctors of Washington is happy to work with you to make your eye health as affordable as possible.
 We accept a variety of insurance as well as HSA and FSA.
 If you have any questions about insurance or payment, please don’t hesitate to give us a call.

 Medical Insurance for Eye Care

 Most health insurance plans will cover medical eye exams.
-A medical eye exam may include treatment of conditions such as diabetes, cataracts, glaucoma, or uveitis.
-We accept most major medical insurance carriers, including Medicare, BCBS, AETNA, and CIGNA, but we may not participate with every individual plan that is offered.
+A medical eye exam may include the treatment of conditions such as diabetes, cataracts, glaucoma, or uveitis.
+We accept most major medical insurance carriers, including Medicare, BCBS, AETNA, and CIGNA, but we may not participate in every individual plan that is offered.
 Please check with your provider to confirm your coverage prior to your examination.

 Vision Insurance for Eye Care

 Vision plans cover routine eye services such as annual eye exams, glasses, and some contact lens services.
 Many vision insurance plans do not cover contact lens fittings/evaluations as this is typically considered an elective service.
 If your eye doctor decides during your eye exam that you need to be examined for a medical condition, such as glaucoma or cataracts, you will be referred to one of our ophthalmologists for a separate medical visit and further treatment.

 We accept vision insurance plans administered by Vision Service Plan (VSP), including Metlife Vision & Cigna Vision.
 Feel free to contact us if you need assistance figuring out if your specific vision insurance plan is accepted.

 Billing for Routine Eye Exams vs Medical Eye Exams